peterramsing/lost/README.md

   <a href="https://gitter.im/peterramsing/lost"><img src="https://badges.gitter.im/Join%20Chat.svg"></a>
 </p>

 LostGrid is a powerful grid system built in [PostCSS](https://github.com/postcss/postcss) that works with any preprocessor and even vanilla CSS.
-You can think of it like the [Autoprefixer](https://github.com/postcss/autoprefixer) of grid systems.

 ### Near Future  Roadmap Outline:
-- [New documentation](https://github.com/peterramsing/lost/milestones/Site%20and%20Docs) to enhance learning and using Lost
+- [New documentation](https://github.com/peterramsing/lost/milestone/5) to enhance learning and using Lost
-- A focusing of Lost Grid.
+- A focusing of LostGrid.
 With the ever-changing web, Lost wants to be a tool that allows one to dive deep and enable powerful grids, not be the "one tool fits all".
-With improved documentation and a keen focus, Lost plans on being a great grid option to stand alongside the rest of them.
+With improved documentation and a keen focus, LostGrid plans on being a great grid option to stand alongside the rest of them.

 As always, if you have any questions, comments, or concerns please feel free to [open an issue](https://github.com/peterramsing/lost/issues/new).
-You're also welcome to tweet [@lostgrid](https://twitter.com/lostgrid) if an issue seems too formal.
+You're also welcome to tweet [@LostGrid](https://twitter.com/lostgrid) if an issue seems too formal.

 *********